IBM/cp4waiops-samples/dashboarding-resources/node-auth-proxy/README.md

    # LTPA keys file path
    LTPA_KEYS_PATH='/opt/IBM/tivoli/impact/wlp/usr/servers/ImpactUI/myltpa.keys'

    # LDAP user template to be added in LTPA token.
-This is effectively a translation from the `aiopsUser` to
+This is effectively a translation from the `aiopsUser` to the LDAP user as AIOps does not pass this
+   # back during the JWT validation.
+You will need to configure this depending on your own LDAP configuration.
    LTPA_USER_TEMPLATE='user\:customRealm/uid=${aiopsUser},ou=People,dc=ibm,dc=com'

    # Enable SSL